manwar/python-guide/introduction-to-python.md

 Default `start` is `0` and `step` is `1`.
 The `stop` is **NOT** inclusive.

-The following would print `0,1,2,3`
+The following would print `0,1,2,3`.

       for i in range(4):
           print(i)

-The following would print `1,3,5,7`
+The following would print `1,3,5,7`.

       for i in range(1,8,2):
           print(i)

-Print each element in the list
+Print each element in the list.

       vowels = ["a", "e", "i", "o", "u"] for v in vowels:
           print(v)

-Same with While loop
+Same with While loop.

       vowels = ["a", "e", "i", "o", "u"] i = 0